 A qualified Willow House staff member(s) will provide students at your school with an educational opportunity to enhance knowledge and understanding pertaining to issues concerning grief and loss.
 This will help “normalize” what goes on during the grief process and increase understanding and empathy for other grieving students.
-This service is usually provided during a health class or a P.E period.
+Education on how to support a grieving classmate can also be discussed.

 An opportunity for teachers, school clinicians, staff members and community workers who are interested in furthering their understanding of what grieving individuals are going through and how to better support them through this difficult, ongoing process.
 This informative, educational opportunity can be conducted throughout the lunch schedule for staff members during the day or during an in-service time.

-Willow House has developed a reputation in the greater Chicago-land area, answering the call to provide immediate and long-term services in the event of critical incidents.
-Crisis intervention may address questions such as, “How do we deal with this community crisis?” or “How do we help our children cope with this crisis?”
+Willow House has developed a reputation in the greater Chicago-land area, answering the call to provide immediate and long-term services in the event of critical incidents such as the death of a student, teacher, or prevalent member of the school community.
+Crisis support can include debrief sessions, consultations, and grief educational workshops.
+We can address questions such as, “How do we deal with this community crisis?” or “How do we help our children cope with this crisis?”
 Unfortunately, our culture may have a difficult time supporting the needs of grieving students and families.
 Our goal is to educate and empower school staff to guide the grieving student or community.

 Willow House also offers a full range of consulting services for those who seek more comprehensive information.
 Some examples include:

-- In-services and workshops for school staff following the death or anticipatory deaths within the school
+- Support for anticipatory deaths within the school

 - Provision of resources and educational materials